BUSTING THE STIGMA

 We can be a friend.
 We can reach out to those who are struggling in a positive and supportive way.
 We can offer advice and ensure they are getting the care they need by recommending a mental health professional or counselor.

 We can speak.
 We can tell our own stories or be a platform for those who may not otherwise have a voice.
 We can help others understand that these experiences are common.

 We can think.
-We can share reliable, fact-checked stories about breakthroughs is mental health research and push back against misinformation and pseudoscience.
+We can share reliable, fact-checked stories about breakthroughs in mental health research and push back against misinformation, stigma, and pseudoscience.